o11c/vomitorium/README.md

 all code that manipulates this format must still be GPL3-compatible.
 This is a feature, not a bug.

+##Installation:

+`CC` and `CXX` are used to build the plugin itself.
+`PLUGIN_CC` is the compiler we're building it *for*.
+It might be a cross-compiler or an older version than you're building with.
+Make sure you still have a libstdc++ to run vomitorium itself with!

+`make CC=gcc-7 CXX=g++-7 PLUGIN_CC=gcc-4.5`

+Alternatively, you can build against *all* known combinations (if installed), or a subset thereof (in subdirectories - we support out-of-tree builds!):

+`make -f make/all.make GCC_VERSIONS='5 6 7'`.

+`make install` isn't implemented quite yet, but it will be sooner or later.

 ##Usage as a tool:

     CFLAGS += -fplugin=vomitorium -fplugin-arg-vomitorium-dump -fplugin-arg-vomitorium-output=./foo.xml